 This course is designed for anyone in a position to influence school policy, practice, and decision - making, from within or as a consultant.
 The course takes a systems approach to resolving conflicts within the school and school system, applying conflict analysis and conflict resolution models to conflict situations, using negotiation, mediation, and facilitation processes, developing a conflict resolution culture throughout the system, providing training for parents, teachers, students, and school board.
 The course also examines methods to manage conflict, including using conflict resolution practices in crisis situations, and mediating and negotiating with parents, teachers, administrators, and students.
 The course uses a case study method.
+Offered occasionally.

-MACS 6627 - Conflict Resolution & Peer Mediation for Students: Elementary, Middle and High School Levels transforming student/classroom/school conflict resolution culture.
+MACS 6627 - Conflict Resolution & Peer Mediation for Students: Elementary, Middle and High School Levels

+This course is designed to bring conflict resolution and peer mediation training to students at the classroom, school, or school system level with the objective of transforming student/classroom/school conflict resolution culture.
 Students will examine the elements of conflict resolution and peer mediation curricula, materials and resources in the field, and current research.
 Students will also do original curriculum/peer mediation design by integrating state-of-the-art thinking in conflict resolution methods, theories, and research into the design, implementation, and institutionalization of conflict resolution and peer mediation programs.
 Pre-requisites: MACS 5100.
+Offered occasionally.